Public Policy

 Associate Professor, Public Policy and Statistics

-Avi Feller is an assistant professor at the Goldman School of Public Policy, where he works at the intersection of public policy, data science, and statistics.
+Avi Feller is an Assistant Professor at the Goldman School of Public Policy, where he works at the intersection of public policy, data science, and statistics.
 His methodological research centers on learning more from social policy evaluations, especially randomized experiments.
 His applied research focuses on working with governments on using data to design, implement, and evaluate policies.

 Enrico Moretti